-Our Nominating and Governance Committee consists of Timothy Harned, Azita Arvani and Raj Rajgopal, each of whom is a non-employee member of our Board of Directors.
-Mr. Harned is the chairperson of our Nominating and Governance Committee.
+Our Nominating and Governance Committee consists of Timothy Harned, Paula Whitten-Doolin and Edward Kay, each of whom is a non-employee member of our Board of Directors.
+Paula Whitten-Doolin is the chairperson of our Nominating and Governance Committee.
 Our Board of Directors has determined that each member of our Nominating and Governance Committee is an independent director as defined under the rules of the NASDAQ Stock Market.
-Our Nominating and Governance Committee met seven (7) times in 2023.
-This year the committee updated its name and charter to encapsulate more of the Environmental, Social and Governance aspects of the business.
+Our Nominating and Governance Committee met four (4) times in 2024.